isomerpages/moe-angsanapri/_teaching-and-learning/English Language.md

 <b> STELLAR and Language Learning </b>

 Teaching and learning of English using more speaking and listening activities.
 Children learn reading and writing using rich and interesting books, with discussions led by the teacher.

+<b> Features of a STELLAR Classroom </b>

+*   Focused on children’s interaction rather than teacher talk.
+*   Enriched with children’s written language.
+*   Filled with various reading materials for children’s use.
+*   English language learning is achieved through:

+	*   vocabulary learned in books
+	*   expressions of thoughts in oral and written forms
+	*   discussions with other children and the teacher
+	*   informal peer interaction